Integrated circuit: Intellectual property

 National laws protecting IC layout designs have been adopted in a number of countries, including Japan, the EC, the UK, Australia, and Korea.
 The UK enacted the Copyright, Designs and Patents Act, 1988, c.
-48, § 213, after it initially took the position that its copyright law fully protected chip topographies.
-See British Leyland Motor Corp. v.
-Armstrong Patents Co.
+48, s.
+213, after it initially took the position that its copyright law fully protected chip topographies.
+See British Leyland Motor Corp v Armstrong Patents Co.

 Criticisms of inadequacy of the UK copyright approach as perceived by the US chip industry are summarized in further chip rights developments.

-Australia passed the Circuit Layouts Act of 1989 as a sui generis form of chip protection.
+Australia passed the Circuit Layouts Act 1989 as a sui generis form of chip protection.
 Korea passed the Act Concerning the Layout-Design of Semiconductor Integrated Circuits in 1992.

 Generations

 In the early days of simple integrated circuits, the technology's large scale limited each chip to only a few transistors, and the low degree of integration meant the design process was relatively simple.
 Manufacturing yields were also quite low by today's standards.
 As metal–oxide–semiconductor (MOS) technology progressed, the size of individual transistors shrank rapidly.
 By the 1980s, millions of MOS transistors could be placed on one chip, and good designs required thorough planning, giving rise to the field of electronic design automation, or EDA.
 Some SSI and MSI chips, like discrete transistors, are still mass-produced, both to maintain old equipment and build new devices that require only a few gates.
 The 7400 series of TTL chips, for example, has become a de facto standard and remains in production.